 Connect with a Lawyer Today

-If you have questions about who you can sue in an environmental justice case, we can help.
-Call Ben Crump Law, PLLC at (800) 959-1444 to learn more about your potential options.
+If you have questions about who should be held liable in an environmental justice case, we can help.
+Call Ben Crump Law, PLLC at (800) 595-2555 to learn more about your potential options.
 We are happy to help you understand the laws related to what happened to you.
 There is no cost for the consultation.